 College Algebra, ECON 2010, ECON 2020 and ECON 3620 or instructor's consent.

-Pre-requisites are REALLY binding pre-requisites.
-If you do not have a solid mathematics background you should seriously consider satisfying the course requirements of this course before enrolling.
+Pre-requisites are REALLY binding.
+If you do not have a solid mathematics background you should SERIOUSLY re-consider taking this course.

 Course Objectives:

 Students obtain an understanding of sophisticated ideas about how a free-market economy works at the micro level.
 They learn and should be able to apply modern analytical techniques, to model economic behavior of an economic agent, i.e. consumers and producers.
 Students fully understand utility (demand) and profit maximization (supply) and concepts like market equilibrium (supply & demand) under perfect and imperfect competition.